Windows Security provides the following built-in security options to help protect your device from malicious software

 The following are advanced options for troubleshooting your security processor.

 This is where you will see any relevant error messages about your security processor.
-Here is a list of the error messages that might appear:
+Here's a list of the error messages that might appear:

 - A firmware update is needed for your security processor (TPM).